frikkfossdal/fluffy-octo-potato/README.md

 # fluffy-octo-potato

+An application for creating and optimizing toolpaths for a 3D printing system consisting of multiple indevidual nozzles.
+The application is part of a ongoing research collaboration between Western Norway University of Applied Sciences and the fablab Fellesverkstedet in Oslo.
+See separate git for mechanical prototype of the system, based on Fellesverkstedet´s [chamferrail](https://github.com/fellesverkstedet/fabricatable-machines) system.
+All code is writter in the c++ framework Openframeworks.

 An Openframeworks application for creating toolpaths to a multi-nozzle 3D printer.
 The application is part of a ongoing research project with Fellesverkstedet in Oslo, and their work on [Fabricatable Machines](https://github.com/fellesverkstedet/fabricatable-machines)

 Currently under heavy development.